Last updated January 30, 2023.

 GEM Study Conclusion: Ginkgo biloba does not slow memory loss or other signs of cognitive decline in healthy adults.

-A large meta analysis examined the published research of 28 trials of ginkgo on memory and other cognitive functions that included over 2,000 healthy adults across all ages.
-(20)
+A large meta analysis examined the published research of 28 trials of ginkgo on memory and other cognitive functions.

 Researchers found no evidence of improvement in memory, executive function, and attention.

-Meta Analysis Conclusion: Ginkgo biloba supplements have zero impact as a cognitive enhancer in healthy adults, regardless of age, dosage, or how long it’s taken.
+Meta Analysis Study Conclusion: Ginkgo biloba supplements have no impact as a cognitive enhancer in healthy adults, regardless of age, dosage, or how long they’re taken.

-According to the prestigious Mayo Clinic, “… most experts feel that Ginkgo biloba hasn’t lived up to its early promise and don’t recommend its use as a memory aid.”
-(21)
+“Although some studies have shown slight improvements in cognitive function for people taking Ginkgo biloba, most experts feel that Ginkgo biloba hasn’t lived up to its early promise and don’t recommend its use as a memory aid.”

 Ginkgo Biloba for Serious Memory Loss

-So, it’s widely agreed that Ginkgo biloba has not lived up to its promise as a general memory supplement for healthy adults wishing to improve their memory or halt mental decline.
+So, it’s widely agreed that Ginkgo biloba has not lived up to the hype as a general memory supplement for healthy adults wishing to improve their memory or halt mental decline.

 But how does ginkgo benefit those with serious mental decline?